 Thomas J. Vilsack was confirmed as the 32nd United States Secretary of Agriculture on Feb.
 23, 2021 by the U.S. Senate.
 He was nominated by President Joe Biden to return to a role where he served for eight years under President Barack Obama.

-Under Secretary Vilsack’s leadership, the U.S. Department of Agriculture is building back better by restoring the American economy, strengthening rural and historically underserved communities, responding to threats of climate change, creating good-paying jobs for American workers and the next generation of agricultural leaders, and investing in our kids and our families.
+Under Secretary Vilsack’s leadership, the U.S. Department of Agriculture is Investing in America by restoring the American economy, strengthening rural and historically underserved communities, responding to threats of climate change, creating good-paying jobs for American workers and the next generation of agricultural leaders, and investing in our kids and our families.

 Secretary Vilsack is spearheading a transformation of the food system by creating more, better, and fairer markets and ensuring that the food system of today and the future is more resilient and more competitive globally.
 It will also offer consumers affordable, nutritious food grown closer to home.